openhoat/deno-precise/README.md

 ### Cluster

-Precise provides a cluster component proxifying the requests to workers, an easy way to use multiple CPUs.
+Precise provides a cluster component proxifying the requests to workers, an easy way to use multiple CPU cores.

 [`demo/sample11.ts`](demo/sample11.ts):